-Odwalla Inc., based in Half Calif., on Moon Bay, Wednesday issued a nationwide recall of all its products containing apple juice.
+Odwalla Inc., based in Half Moon Bay, Calif., on Wednesday issued a nationwide recall of all its products containing apple juice

 Thirteen types of juice were being taken off the shelves, Odwalla said.

-While they all contain some apple juice, most of them, like Blackberry Fruitshake and Mango Tango, do not have 'apple" in their names.
-Our first concern is for the health and safety of those affected," Stephen Williamson, Odwalla chief executive officer, said in a statement.
+While they all contain some apple juice, most of them, like Blackberry Fruitshake and Mango Tango, do not have

+"apple" in their names.
+"Our first concern is for the health and safety of those affected," Stephen Williamson, Odwalla chief executive officer, said in a statement.

 Company spokeswoman Sydney Fisher could not say what volume of juice was involved in the recall or how much it will cost the company.

 The stock of Odwalla plunged 29 percent this morning on word of the recall, falling \$5.37 1/2 to \$13 a share on the Nasdaq Stock Market.

 Odwalla sells its products in select markets in Washington, California, Oregon, Colorado, New Mexico, Nevada, Texas and British Columbia.
-The company markets its drinks as natural.
-Ten of the 13 confirmed victims drank Odwalla beverages You are invited to a pre-election forum sponsored by Arts and Letters Core Course "William Julius Wilson's Sociology:
+The company markets its drinks as

-containing unpasteurized apple juice, Plough said.
+Ten of the 13 confirmed victims drank Odwalla beverages containing unpasteurized apple juice, Plough said.
 Nine of the 10 were children ages 10 and younger.

 All drank the juice between Oct.
 11 and 21.